 Convincing companies to hire part-time professionals can be a hard sell, especially for large businesses that have big budgets, big HR functions and big staffs.
 But for small businesses, hiring part-time should be a no-brainer.
 Not only can it enable the primary focus to stay on growing the business, but it keeps costs down, margins healthy and facilitates the building of a stronger, more efficient and reliable platform on which to expand.

-Gwenn Rosener is one of the co-founders of FlexProfessionals, LLC, a niche staffing company that specializes in sourcing professionals for part-time, project-based and flexible work arrangements at a fraction of traditional employee costs.
-Contact: email@example.com.
+Gwenn Rosener is co-founder of FlexProfessionals, LLC, a niche staffing company specializing in sourcing professionals for part-time, project-based and flexible work arrangements.
+Contact: firstname.lastname@example.org.